Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 connect to the directory service:

 - *server*: the URL of the LDAP server that we want to connect to.<br/>
-    If you are using the Taipy configuration, the value for this argument is retrieved if needed from _**Config.AUTHENTICATION.server**_.
 - *base_dn*: the base distinguished name for that LDAP server.<br/>
-    If you are using the Taipy configuration, the value for this argument is retrieved if needed from _**Config.AUTHENTICATION.base_dn**_.

 !!! note "LDAP server support"

     Using the LDAP authentication protocol assumes that an LDAP server is set up.
 Taipy provides no support for setting up the server.

-!!! note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to create an authenticator"

-    To set the *default authenticator* to an LDAP authenticator you can use the authentication configuration either in Python or TOML:
+    To create an authenticator as an LDAP authenticator, you can use the authentication configuration either in Python or TOML:

     === "Python configuration"
         ```python title="main.py"
         Config.configure_authentication(protocol="ldap",
                                         server="ldap://0.0.0.0",
                                         base_dn="dc=example,dc=org",
                                         secret_key = "my-ultra-secure-and-ultra-long-secret",
                                         auth_session_duration = 600,)   # 60 seconds is 10 minutes
         ```

     === "TOML configuration"
         ```toml title="config.toml"

-        [AUTHENTICATION]
+        [AUTHENTICATION.ldap]
         protocol="ldap"
         server="ldap://0.0.0.0"
         base_dn="dc=example,dc=org"